 4. Give a quick tour.

 Once your guests arrive and they've gotten comfortable, show them around.
-Point out peccadilloes of your space to which you've become accustomed, so they're not caught off-guard.
+Point out quirks of your space to which you've become accustomed, so they're not caught off-guard.
 Show them where they can find the basics in your kitchen: pots/pans, a tea kettle, cooking oil, salt and pepper, a spatula, flatware, plates, cups, mugs, and water.
 Show them where coffee and tea supplies are.
 Point out snacks or food to which they can help themselves.

 A 10-minute tour will prevent them from feeling as though they have to ask for every little thing, and it will prevent you, the host, from feeling as though you have to do everything for them.
 More than anything, this kind of balance between guests and host will set you up for a very happy visit.